fernseed/fernseed.github.io/technology/_posts/2015-07-03-responsive-image-markdown.md

 	<a href="/assets/images/logo@3x.png"><img srcset="/assets/images/logo@2x.png 2x, /assets/images/logo@3x.png 3x" src="/assets/images/logo.png" alt="A lovely fleuron" title="A lovely fleuron"></a>

-Now that GitHub Pages has moved to version 1.7 of kramdown, the prior post [Static Generation, Dynamic Content]() will also correctly render its images at the appropriate resolution for your device.
+With this change in place, [prior articles on the site](/technology/static-generation/) will also now correctly render their images at the appropriate resolution for your device.

 [^fn1]: Assuming we're working with bitmaps, since not every type of image will be available as a vector.